mike99mac/minimy-mike99mac/README.md

 - The Music Playing Daemon, **``mpd``** is not running.
 - There is one **``pulseaudio``** process running, but it does not have **``--system``** as a parameter.
 - Useful information such as IP address, the CPU temperature, root file system, CPU and memory usage
-- Which of three file systems frequently written to are mounted over a ``tmpfs`` (in-memory file system).
+- None of three file systems frequently written to are mounted over a ``tmpfs`` (in-memory file system).

 ### Test the changes of the install script
 Some of the changes made by **``install1``** will not be realized until boot time.